 Those who spent time in the military, law enforcement or EMT fields are likely aware of the immense benefits a tourniquet offers.
 If you are not familiar with tourniquets, they are not a new or complex medical device.
 Tourniquets are used to stop the flow of blood to a part of the body that has sustained an injury which is causing the body to lose blood quickly.
 They are most useful for injuries that occur to appendages because the tourniquet works by compression of the arteries, and thus must be placed between the heart and the injury.
 Tourniquets are proven life-saving devices that have saved the lives of countless people.

-There are many different types of tourniquets available, and all have their pros and cons, however, in my opinion, the SWAT-T is the best option of them all.
-I'll tell you why I believe they are a great option, but if you want more proof, there are hundreds of trauma surgeons, emergency responders, and military medical personnel who agree that it is the best tourniquet.
-There are also numerous medical research studies, field reports, and testimonials backing up the assertion that the SWAT-T is the gold standard when it comes to tourniquets.
+There are many different types of tourniquets available.
+CTCCC or the Committee on Combat Casualty Care studies the effectiveness and application of gear such as tourniquets in a combat application.
+Currently, CTCCC only approves of the tourniquets.
+The SWAT-T is not on this list.
+However, none of the approved tourniquets can be used for application on children or animals.
+For this reason, I feel the SWAT-T is an exceptional and versatile tourniquet for civilian use.
+If you want more proof, there are hundreds of trauma surgeons, emergency responders, and military medical personnel who agree that it is the best tourniquet.
+There are also numerous medical research studies, field reports, and testimonials backing up the claims that the SWAT-T works.
 Here is a link to those studies and medical reviews.
 The SWAT-T has a police sounding name but it is not named after the police SWAT (Special Weapons And Tactics) team.
 The name is an acronym for how to apply the tourniquet: Stretch Wrap And Tuck-Tourniquet.

 Let's talk about how the SWAT-T is designed, and what makes it great.
 The SWAT-T looks like a simple elastic exercise band.
 It is 4″ wide and 56″ in length (before being stretched).
 It comes in 3 colors, high visibility orange for most applications this is fine; tactical black, for military or tactical use, and a blue color used for training.
 Regardless of color, they all perform in the same way.
 I mentioned that other tourniquets are bulky.
 The SWAT-T comes in a package about the size of a deck of playing cards.
 At that size, it is very easy to throw it into a cargo pocket or find a place for it in your med kit.